California State Bar Certified Criminal Law Specialist

 Why You Should Hire A Certified Specialist To Defend Your Criminal Case

-Law firm partners Alan Eisner and Dmitry Gorin are "State Bar Certified Criminal Law Specialist," demonstrating they have the highest level of experience in criminal law.
+Law firm partners Alan Eisner and Dmitry Gorin are "State Bar Certified Criminal Law Specialists," demonstrating they have the highest level of experience in criminal law.

 A Certified Specialist is more than just an attorney who specializes in an area of law.
-A California Attorney who is certified by the State Bar as a Criminal Law must have: 1) Taken and passed a written examination in Criminal Law; 2) Demonstrated a high level of experience in Criminal Law; 3) Fulfilled ongoing education requirements; and, 4) Been favorably evaluated by other attorney’s and judges familiar with her or his work.
+A California attorney who is certified by the State Bar as a specialists in Criminal Law must have: 1) Taken and passed a written examination in Criminal Law; 2) Demonstrated a high level of experience in Criminal Law; 3) Fulfilled ongoing education requirements; and, 4) Been favorably evaluated by other attorney’s and judges familiar with their work.